 Industries and sectors offering public APIs

 While a lot of APIs stay behind the closed doors of corporations, there are a great number of interfaces that are available publically for free (or almost for free).
 Here’s our list of working solutions, along with their corporate providers, to draw inspiration from.

 Facebook’s APIs (the Graph API, Marketing API, and Live API, which was launched this year) are perfect examples of free public programming interfaces that enable developers to build immersive and interactive applications, in this case applications that include some of Facebook’s functionality.
 And while Facebook’s APIs remain free to use, the company reserves the right to change the rules in certain cases.
 According to Facebook’s Platform Policy, use of their APIs may be subject to additional terms if you exceed 5 million monthly active users, 100 million API calls per day, or 50 million impressions per day.

 [Facebook API used in Instagram]

 Flickr is another famous API provider.
 Flickr’s API enables developers and publishers to embed some of Flickr’s functionality into their products for free.
 However, Flickr has some rules and restrictions regarding the use of its solution.
-The Flickr API is free for non-commercial use, but if the primary purpose of your app is to make money, then you can only use their tool with an individual agreement.
+The Flickr API is free for non-commercial use, but if the primary purpose of your app is to make money, then you can only use the tool with an individual agreement.

 Another social network that provides its API for public use is Instagram.
 Using Instagram’s API you can, for example, display Instagram photostreams inside your apps (as Tinder did), create applications that allow users to access their Instagram photos and print them on different items (as we did with Snapbook), build location-aware apps that can show Instagram photos from different locations in real time, and so on.

 [Instagram API used in Snapbook]

-Unfortunately, Instagram significantly restricted access to its API last year.
+Unfortunately, in 2016, Instagram significantly restricted access to its API.
 This move was made to prevent company’s API from being used for certain undesirable purposes.
 Thus, today full access to the company’s tool will be allowed only after some negotiations.